AgaHei/Speed_Dating_EDA/README.md

 # 💘 Speed Dating EDA

+Welcome to my Tinder project, completed as part of the Jedha Fullstack Data program.
 This notebook explores behavioral patterns and preferences in a speed dating dataset, using thoughtful visualizations and statistical summaries to uncover what drives attraction, connection, and follow-up interest.

 # 📊 What’s Inside